 Example: send a NOTE ON message on MIDI channel #3 with chamber pitch 'a' and standard velocity: type 92<SPACE>45<SPACE>40<SPACE>.

-first type the highest digit (hundreds, tens or ones) as a decimal digit 0,1,2,3,4,5,6,7,8,9.
+First type the highest digit (hundreds, tens or ones) as a decimal digit 0,1,2,3,4,5,6,7,8,9.
 Next enter the less significant digits the same style.
 Wrong input can be deleted with 'backspace'.
 Terminate input with a <SPACE> or <ENTER>.
 If leading digits are = 0, they may be left out.
 Every byte is transmitted immediately after termination.

 Data will not be displayed before a complete MIDI conformant message was received.

 If you want to send the same message for several times without the need to enter it again: type CTRL-A or Key F5

 If you have selected the MIDI message mode, the last transmitted MIDI message will be repeated.
 In the raw bytes mode, the last entered byte will be repeated.

-* State of information December 2015.
+* State of information December 2017.